MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-move-request-statistics.md

 ::: moniker-end

-You can use the Get Move Request Statistics activity to retrieve statistical information about existing move requests for an on-premise environment.
+You can use the Get Move Request Statistics activity to retrieve statistical information about the existing move requests for an on-premises environment.

 The following tables list the optional properties, filters, and published data for this activity.